 - Does the company follow accepted standards for water damage mitigation such as those published by the IICRC?

-- <>Does the company have the necessary testing to locate areas of damage not visible to the naked eye?
+- Does the company have the necessary testing to locate areas of damage not visible to the naked eye?

 As you can see, there is much more to water damage restoration then is often imagined.
 When water damage strikes, most people are concerned with wet carpet, which is usually a soggy mess.
 An experienced restoration contractor has many other concerns.
 After all, anyone can rent or buy fans to dry a wet carpet.
-In fact, in recent years, carpet and carpet cushion have been designed and manufactured to withstand water.
-Using special microscopic textures on carpet fiber, many carpets are made to prevent mold from growing.
+In fact, in recent years, the carpet and carpet cushion has been designed and manufactured to withstand water.
+Using unique microscopic textures on carpet fiber, many carpets are made to prevent mold from growing.

 Today, with the widespread use of drywall vs. plaster, engineered wood products vs. wood and the use of vinyl wallcoverings, moisture can become trapped and provide the needed environment for mold to grow.
 Appropriate management of these water problems is the key to reducing microbial growth to help ensure the health of the building and its occupants.

 Water damage can be the starting point for many serious problems that can affect a building, damage personal property and present serious health risks to occupants.
-To restore property and protect health, a professional restoration contractor must carefully manage the project.
-He has to be knowledgeable in several disciplines…stopping bacteria from spreading, preventing mold growth, preventing secondary damage and saving the structure and its many contents.
-Additionally, he must be able to communicate to the water damage victims and insurance company representative with confidence and authority.
+To restore the property and protect health, a professional restoration contractor must carefully manage the project.
+He has to be knowledgeable in several disciplines – stopping bacteria from spreading, preventing mold growth, preventing secondary damage and saving the structure and its many contents.
+Additionally, he must be able to communicate with the water damage victims and insurance company representative with confidence and authority.
 Water damage structures can be the perfect breeding place for mold.
 Poor indoor ventilation can also cause mold to thrive.
 Wet building materials and humid indoor air are mold’s best friends

 Sometimes water flows down the inside of wall cavities; other times standing water will wick up a wall.
 Unless water stains appear this moisture could go undetected until molds and odor problems occur.
 This is one of the reasons a professional is equipped with the proper instruments to detect and locate wet areas before the drying process begins.
 Today’s restoration is more than drying wet carpet.

-If you currently have an emergency situation, call Rapid Recovery Service at 1-888-778-3337 and we will dispatch a crew to your location immediately.
-We invite you to give us a call and our trained customer service staff will be happy to assist you with any questions or comments.
+If you currently have an emergency situation, call Rapid Recovery Service at 1-888-778-3337, and we will dispatch a crew to your location immediately.
+We invite you to give us a call, and our trained customer service staff will be happy to assist you with any questions or comments.